-We are currently challenging a tax assessment of \$20.2 million, inclusive of interest, penalties and fees, related to one of the Company's operations.
-We have appealed the assessment and believe it is more likely than not that we will ultimately prevail.
-In January 2022, we began making required monthly tax deposits calculated over a six year period related to this assessment.
+The Company is currently challenging a tax assessment of \$7.7 million related to one of the Company's operations.
+The Company is appealing the assessment and believes it is more likely than not that it will ultimately prevail.
+In January 2022, the Company began making required monthly tax deposits calculated over a six year period while the Company's appeal is being considered.

-We maintain surety bond facilities in either U.S. dollars or local currencies provided by several banks in India, the United Kingdom, UAE, Nigeria and Thailand, and which may be secured by restricted cash balances to guarantee various contractual, performance and customs obligations.
-As of December 31, 2021, we had \$43.6 million in outstanding surety bonds.
-We do not currently anticipate making cash payments related to these surety bonds.
+The Company maintains surety bond facilities in either U.S. dollars or local currencies provided by several banks in India, the United Kingdom, UAE, Nigeria and Thailand, which may be secured by restricted cash balances to guarantee various contractual, performance and customs obligations.
+As of December 31, 2022 and 2021, the Company's total surety bond facilities totaled \$99.2 million and \$68.0 million, respectively of which \$72.6 million and \$43.6 million was outstanding, respectively.